mabelsueh/trent-assignment-2-vue/README.md

 ## User Goals
 ```
 - As a user, I want to see the instructions, so that I know how to play the game.
-- As a user, I want to my score to be saved, so I can try to beat it.
+- As a user, I want to my score to be saved, so that I can try to beat it.
 - As a user, I want to see the high score, so that I can try to beat it.
 - As a user, I want a pause function, so that I can take a break without losing my current progress.
 - As a user, I want , so that